tomatohammado/old-ga-installfest/README.md

 ## What is Installfest?

   Here at General Assembly, we use Installfest to install a group of applications which we consider essential for any software developer to have.
-We use these applications regularly in our classes, and it's essential for all our students to have them.
+We use these applications regularly in our classes, and it's essential for all of our students to have them.

   Installfest takes between 25 minutes to 1 hour.
 It might take longer if your CPU or internet connection are slow.
 Make sure that your device is plugged into a power supply.